HMuraja/p5-book-review/README.md

 - *Acceptance Criteria*
     - [x] **Acceptance Criteria 1:** All like instances are listed.
     - [x]  **Acceptance Criteria 2:** Like instance list can be filtered according to the owner of the instance.
+- **How the Criteria was tested**:
+    - With the extension */likes* added to the root url, all like instances were listed.
+    - The filters are available, and offer option for filtering the likes based on the likes owner value.
+    - When filter is selected only the like instances with the selected owner value are displayed.
 </details>

 <details>
 <summary>USER STORY: Like Model</summary>
 As a **user** I can **boost the reviews I think are good** so that **I can have an impact on the quality of the reviews posted**

 - *Acceptance Criteria*
     - [x] **Acceptance Criteria 1:** Logged in user can create and delete an like instance
     - [x] **Acceptance Criteria 2:** Creating an instance automatically adds the liked review id to the like field.
+- **How the Criteria was tested**:
+    - The create form is available only when user is logged.
+    - Delete button is available and works for the instances in */likes/[like_id]* url for the logged in users.
+    - Logged in user can create an instance by choosing the liked review id from the list.
+    - The created instance appears on the "/liked" url list.
 </details>

 <details>
 <summary>USER STORY: Follow Model</summary>